p0358/ultralight_remote_inspector/README.md

 * Closing the windows in the wrong order will cause a crash.

 * Hovering over HTML elements does not hover them in the actual app like a normal browser would do.

+* The bundled inspector does not display some SVG icons due to a Safari bug that was already fixed somewhere in 2020, so will be fixed in Ultralight v1.4 automatically.